 Gimme gimme gimme

 We can’t let commercialism eat Christmas.
 Showing the next generation what’s really important – family, time with your loved ones, helping those who are in need, health and happiness – means making more of an effort than whipping out the ol’ plastic, but effort means something too.
 Christmas should MEAN something.
-As parents, we have to teach our kids what it means to give, and how one can benefit from being a giver instead of always a recipient.
-How do we get kids to focus on the important things during the holiday season?
+As parents, we have to teach our kids what it means to give, and how one can benefit from being a giver rather than always being a recipient.
+So, how do we get our kids to focus on the important things during the holiday season?

-I so don’t have the answer.
-I’ve been looking around, trying to see if there is a magic formula.
+Yeah, I so don’t have the answer.
+I’ve been looking around, reading all sorts of parenting blogs, trying to see if there is a magic formula.
 I don’t think there is, though.
-I think what our best choice is to show kids what is important.
+I think what our best choice is to do our best to show kids what IS important, and that may very well be different for you than it is for me.
 I don’t know what that is for every family.
 Take the time, figure out what matters to you, and then take the time to know what you want your kids to see.
 To learn.
-This is important.

 Regardless of what country we live in, and what the climate might be, we decorate our own house and yard.
 We involve the kids, even though they are going to bunch all of the decorations on one branch or make their paper wreaths orange and purple.
 You know what?
 Your house is not going to look like Martha Stewart decked it, but that really doesn’t matter.
 What matters most is that you do it together.